 - Double check the form to ensure it is filled correctly with accurate details

-- Once the entered information has been validated, click on ‘file GSTR 1’
+- Once the entered information gets validated, click on ‘file GSTR 1’

 - Digitally sign the form or E-sign it

 GSTR 1 has 13 different sections that need to be filled out by you.
 However, a few of these may be auto-populated.
-Take a look at the 13 different fields below.
+Let's take a look at the 13 various fields below.

-3. The total turnover of the previous financial year that needs to be filled once, and then will automatically auto-populate the form with the closing balance henceforth
+- The total turnover of the previous financial year needs to be filled once, and then will automatically auto-populate the form with the closing balance henceforth

-4. Details of the outward supplies to a registered person that are taxable
+- Details of the outward supplies to a registered person that is taxable

-5. Details of the outward supplies (inter-state) to an end consumer where the transaction exceeds Rs.2.5 lakh
+- Details of the outward supplies (inter-state) to an end consumer where the transaction exceeds Rs.
+2.5 lakh

-6. Zero-rated supplies as well as deemed exports (to EOUs and SEZs) along with details of invoice, shipping bill or bill of export.
+- Zero-rated supplies as well as deemed exports (to EOUs and SEZs) along with details of invoice, shipping bill or bill of export

-7. A total consolidation of all outward supplies for the month, including through e-commerce operators and up to Rs.2.5 lakh
+- A total consolidation of all outward supplies for the month, including through e-commerce operators and up to Rs.
+2.5 lakh

-9. Any revisions/amendments that need to be made towards the outward supplies of previous tax periods, including debit/credit notes and refund vouchers
+- Any revisions/ amendments that need to be made towards the outward supplies of previous tax periods, including debit/ credit notes and refund vouchers

 You need to have the below documents and information ready with you, in order to file GSTR 1.